KnpLabs/KnpMenuBundle/Resources/doc/index.md

 ### Step 1) Get the bundle and the library

 First, grab the KnpMenu library and KnpMenuBundle.
-There are two different ways to do this:
+There are three different ways to do this:

 #### Method a) Using the `deps` file